Kantipur Television

 Kantipur Television, popularly known as Kantipur TV HD or KTV, is a private television station based in Kathmandu, Nepal.
-Kailash Sirohiya is the chairman/managing director and Shishir Pachhai is the CEO.
+Kailash Sirohiya is the chairman, Sambhav Sirohiya is the managing director, and Mahesh Swar is the CEO.
 Launched on 13 July 2003, KTV is licensed for terrestrial and satellite broadcasting.
 It initially only broadcast in the Kathmandu Valley terrestrially, but later expanded to other parts of Nepal after it began broadcasting on satellite television.
 Kantipur Television is headquartered in Subidhanagar, Kathmandu.
+Sabina karki, surendra kattel, Rupa khadka, Binayajyoti sapkota are beknown Anchors.

 History

 In December 2012, the Intelligence Bureau of India flagged Kantipur Television as a "hate channel" allegedly broadcasting anti-India programming.
 It was one of the twenty-four "illegal" channels to have been flagged.
 Kantipur Television launched a sister channel, Kantipur Gold, on 19 February 2015.
 This was on the occasion of the 22nd anniversary of Kantipur Publications.
 The channel later commenced formal broadcasts on 18 September 2015.
 The channel, however, was shut down in December 2016.